RaideIO/jQuery/README.md

 ---

-### setSubmitFunction() - Sets the function that will be called when a Support Ticket is to be submitted.
+### setSubmitFunction() - Sets the function that will be called when the Support Ticket is submitted, and data has been received from the back-end.

 Parameter(s)